Dogs | Food

 Meals for Mutts is an Aussie brand that focuses on holistic, locally-made nutrition, and the salmon and sardine grain-free formula targets dogs with sensitive skin.
 It’s packed with omega fatty acids from the fish, plus flaxseed and coconut oil — a strong combination for coat condition.
 Being made here means it’s also formulated with Australian conditions in mind, including the warmer months.

 The recipe uses sweet potato and chickpeas instead of grains, so it tends to agree with dogs that have grain intolerances or yeast issues.
 The added probiotics help maintain gut flora — useful if your dog has had stomach upsets on other brands.
 Two things to plan for: the strong sardine smell will linger on your dog’s breath and around the kibble container, and the fish oils need cool storage or they’ll go rancid in a hot garage over summer.
-The bags top out at 2.5 kg, so larger dogs will burn through them quickly.
+The 9 kg bag suits larger dogs and multi-dog homes, though it needs airtight storage once opened to keep the fish oils fresh.

 | What we love | Areas for improvement |